BoussabatWael/Backups_Script/README.md

 # Buckups_Script
 In this repository, you will get an advance backup script with mutiple options.
-This script allows you to backup databases, files, folders or entire server on local and upload to FTP, SFTP and S3 bucket.
+This script allows you to backup databases, files, folders or entire server on local and upload to FTP, SFTP and S3 bucket, and create ogs report for each backup operation.

 # Clone this repository
 Clone this repository under /etc directory.